abe-winter/pg13-py/README.md

 1. **artisanal mocking**: standard mocking frameworks make you specify the output of every DB call
  * bad because it's extra work, tough to maintain, and you're feeding the test the right answer
 2. **local db**: have a running copy of the database
- * bad because your tests gain an external dependency (the DB) and may gain hidden inter-test data dependencies
+ * but your tests gain an external dependency (the DB)
+ * this encourages hidden inter-test data dependencies
+ * this can interfere with local integration environments
 3. **everything but**: test everything but the DB interaction
  * bad because you're not testing a big part of your app